|

 This is a beautiful 210 acre botanical garden located just southeast of Hot Springs, Arkansas on Lake Hamilton.
 You could spend all day walking the trails and seeing the huge variety of trees and plants, not to mention the streams, waterfalls, and pools.
 It just keeps getting more spectacular every year!

 Any season is the right season to see this place.
-But especially renown are the more than 100,000 daffodils from 327 varieties blooming in February, over 70,000 tulips blooming in March and the million plus lights, animated characters, and hand-made structures displayed from late November through the year end.
+But especially renown are the more than 100,000 daffodils from 327 varieties blooming in February, over 70,000 tulips blooming in March and the two million plus lights, animated characters, and hand-made structures displayed for the Christmas Season from late November through the year end.

 The Gardens host many unique special events throughout the year, so you have to get on their mailing list, or check back often, just to keep up.